angular/angular/aio/content/guide/roadmap.md

 A common problem with web applications is their slow initial load time.
 A way to improve it is to apply more granular code-splitting on a component level.
 To encourage this practice, we’ll be working on more ergonomic code-splitting APIs.

+### Publish guides on advanced concepts

+Develop and publish an in-depth guide on change detection.
+Develop content for performance profiling of Angular applications.
+Cover how change detection interacts with Zone.js and explain when it gets triggered, how to profile its duration, as well as common practices for performance optimization.

+### Ensure smooth adoption for future RxJS changes (version 8 and beyond)

+We want to ensure Angular developers are taking advantage of the latest capabilities of RxJS and have a smooth transition to the next major releases of the framework.
+For this purpose, we will explore and document the scope of the changes in v7 and beyond RxJS, and plan an update strategy.

 <details class="completed-details" open="true">
 <summary>
   <h2>Completed</h2>